lsst-dm/dm_dev_guide/usdf/storage.rst

 :file:`/software`
     Central location for maintenance of project-shared software installations that require access from multiple resources. (i.e., batch, Nebula).

-:file:`/sui`
-    Shared storage for ephemeral data for the purpose of supporting SUI/T in the PDAC enclave.
-This file system has no backups or purging.

 :file:`/scratch`
     Ephemeral big-data storage for use in computation and other project-related activities.
 This is not backed up.
 This file system is purged.
 Every 30 days a purge policy deletes files older than 180 days.